 While the idea to give back marshmallows caught the interests of some, White Day wasn’t an immediate success.
 The day was still a mere PR campaign for the few sweets makers that had adopted the idea, and it was nowhere close to attaining nationwide recognition.

 This all changed when presidents of several major manufacturers came together at the Japanese National Confectionery Industry Association to boost sales of candy.
-They began their first campaign to promote giving back sweets in 1980, with the catchphrase “White Day to answer love”.
-After annual marketing initiatives at locations like Ginza, the cultural capital of Tokyo at the time, the custom gradually took hold of Japanese society, developing into what we think of to be White Day today.
+They began their first campaign to promote giving back sweets in 1980, with the catchphrase “White Day to answer love.”
+After annual marketing initiatives at locations like Ginza, the cultural capital of Tokyo at the time, the custom gradually took hold of Japanese society, developing into what we know as White Day today.

 The views expressed in this article are those of the author and do not necessarily reflect the position or opinion of Japan Partnership Co.
 Ltd. or its partners and sponsors.